-GB win two golds and two silvers on day two at worlds
+GB win three golds and four silvers at Worlds

 Atherton injured her shoulder after a fall during a practice run on Thursday and posted the 31st fastest time on Friday.

-With less than 40 entrants anybody who set a time in qualifying advanced to Saturday's final.
+With fewer than 40 entrants any rider who set a time in qualifying advanced to Saturday's final.

-GB's Tahnee Seagrave posted the second fastest time with Britons Harriet Harnden, Stacey Fisher, Anna-Louise Ferguson and Mikayla Parton also posting top 20 times.
+GB's Tahnee Seagrave posted the second-fastest time with Britons Harriet Harnden, Stacey Fisher, Anna-Louise Ferguson and Mikayla Parton also posting top 20 times.

-In the men's mountain bike downhill qualifying GB's Bernard Kerr posted the third fastest time with compatriots Charlie Hatton and Danny Hart also posting top 10 runs.
+In the men's mountain bike downhill qualifying GB's Bernard Kerr posted the third-fastest time with compatriots Charlie Hatton and Danny Hart also posting top 10 runs.

 Earlier on Friday, Great Britain, led by local favourite Katie Archibald, were fastest in qualifying for the women's team pursuit.